 Although we already mentioned the additional equipment, the lighting should be in a separate advice category.
 As you know, light is very important because it’s the source of life.
-There are two types of lighting, one for the plants and one for the fishes.
+There are two types of lighting, one for the plants and one for the fish.
 The lighting has to be placed right so that illuminates the entire surface of the aquarium.
 You need to make sure the lighting turns on and off to simulate the cycle of day and night.
 So, we advise you to keep the light turned off for 14 hours and on for 10 hours, if you want to learn more about aquarium lightning we have an article for you.

 You can buy cheap timers which will do the job for you.

-When you provide all the right conditions and put in all of the equipment into the tank, you can then start adding the fishes.
+When you provide all the right conditions and put all of the equipment into the tank, you can then start adding the fish.
 Try not to add too many fishes at once because every time you add them you change the chemical composition.
 Before you release them into the water, put the fishes, along with the plastic bag you bought them in, into the aquarium water.
 That way they will adapt to the aquarium temperature.

 Before adding them, you should decide which fish you want to keep.
 You can have a few big ones or smaller ones.
-You don’t usually mix big and small fishes.
+You don’t usually mix big and small fish.
 Also, you need to see if they are herbivores or not.
 If you have plant-eating fishes, like goldfishes, then you can’t have plants in the tank.

-The most important thing is to add fishes which aren’t aggressive and which get along with others.
+The most important thing is to add fishes that aren’t aggressive and which get along with others.
 You always need to check this and ask the shop assistant if the fishes you want to buy can cohabitate with the ones you already have.

-If you didn’t choose your aquarium fish yet, here is the list of most popular aquarium fish for beginners.
+If you didn’t choose your aquarium fish yet, here is the list of the most popular aquarium fish for beginners.